YZHUANGwork/jp-magazine-ocr/README.md

 # jp-magazine-ocr

-A lightweight Web UI for Japanese physical magazine/book OCR and translation powered by GPT-4o &amp; Gemini 2.0.
-Supports canvas box-selection for complex multi-region vertical/horizontal text extraction.
+A single-page web tool for extracting and translating Japanese text from images using GPT-4o or Gemini 2.0 Flash.

+Designed for Japanese magazines, manga, and illustrated spreads where text and pictures are densely interleaved — traditional **vertical columns** running right-to-left, **horizontal captions** and pull-quotes, speech bubbles, panel labels, and mixed-direction layouts all on the same page.
+Draw selection boxes around any region, and the tool correctly identifies the reading direction of each text block and returns them in proper reading order.

+Translate everything to Chinese, English, or both in one click — all from your browser.
 辅助啃生肉，让啃生肉没那么痛苦。适用于未汉化的杂志切页，公式书，攻略，漫画，扫图。

-# JP Extract 日本語 — Japanese Text Extractor

-A single-page web tool for extracting and translating Japanese text from images using GPT-4o or Gemini 2.0 Flash.
-Draw selection boxes directly on an image, run OCR, and optionally translate to Chinese and/or English — all from your browser.

 ---

 ## Features

-- **Box-based OCR** — drag to draw one or more selection boxes on an image; each box is processed independently
+- **Reads vertical and horizontal text in the same image** — each extracted region is tagged with its orientation (`vertical` or `horizontal`) and ordered as a human would read it: right-to-left columns for vertical text, top-to-bottom for horizontal
+- **Box-based OCR for cluttered layouts** — drag to draw selection boxes around specific regions; isolate a speech bubble, a caption strip, or a body-text column without picking up surrounding artwork or unrelated text
-- **Whole-image scan** — leave the canvas empty and click Identify JP to scan the entire image at once
+- **Whole-image scan** — leave the canvas empty and click Identify JP to let the AI find and order every text region on the page automatically
+- **Multiple boxes per page** — draw as many boxes as needed; each is processed independently and results are numbered to match their canvas box
 - **Two AI providers** — choose between GPT-4o (OpenAI) and Gemini 2.0 Flash (Google)
-- **Inline translation** — add Chinese (中文), English, or both translations alongside any extracted text in one click
+- **Inline translation** — add Chinese (中文), English, or both translations alongside extracted text in one click
-- **Image rotation** — rotate the image ±180° with a slider before drawing boxes, useful for sideways manga pages
+- **Image rotation** — rotate the image ±180° with a slider before drawing boxes, useful for sideways or upside-down pages
-- **Scroll to zoom** — pinch or scroll to zoom in/out while keeping the image sharp
+- **Scroll to zoom** — pinch or scroll to zoom in/out for dense, small-print areas
 - **Undo** — Ctrl+Z removes the most recently drawn box (before running OCR)
 - **Click to highlight** — clicking a result block on the right panel bold-frames the corresponding canvas box; clicking again or clicking outside deselects
 - **Copy all** — copies all extracted text and translations to the clipboard in a clean numbered format
 - **No data stored** — your API key and images never leave your browser except for the direct API call to OpenAI/Google

+---

+---

+## Why Draw Boxes?

+Start with the whole-image scan — if it picks up everything correctly, you're done.
+But on pages where text and artwork are heavily mixed, AI models often miss text, jumble reading order, or hallucinate characters.
+The denser the layout, the less reliable a single full-page scan gets.

+That's where boxes help.
+Draw one around any region that isn't coming out right — a panel with several paragraphs, a cluster of speech bubbles, a caption area — and the model gets a cleaner, focused crop to work from.
+Boxes don't have to be precise; a region covering multiple paragraphs or bubbles is fine.
+Just keep going until the whole page is covered.

+Use Ctrl+Z to redraw a box if you misplace it, and run all boxes at once with a single click.

 ---